Day 17: Mindful communication

 Experiment today with bringing your full attention to someone as they speak.

-Here are some tips for bringing mindfulness into CONVERSATION
+Here are some tips for mindful communication.

 Twelve steps to a mindful C.O.N.V.E.R.S.A.T.I.O.N: